processone/dpk/README.md

 You can ask Twitter to download your archive here: [Your Twitter Data](https://twitter.com/settings/your_twitter_data).
 You will receive a link to download your archive when ready.

-When you got it, you can unzip the file and convert your tweets to a Markdown directory structure with the command:
+When you got it, unzip the file and convert your tweets to a Markdown directory structure with the command:

 ```bash
 go run cmd/twitter-to-md/twitter-to-md.go ~/Downloads/twitter-2018-12-27-abcd121212 posts